MarcusYSera/vue-recipe-app/client/README.md

 ### TO-DO

+create duration timer/ in days, hours, minutes

 fix displaying of to list items that exceed 24 hours

-duration timer/ in days, hours, minutes

 allow a user to go back and reselect start time or end time

-add in recipe saves
+add in recipe page - enable association of recipe with to-do item - create baking timelines

 create different views - weekly & monthly